-CYPS Gloucestershire provides a comprehensive range of specialist emotional wellbeing and mental health services for all children and young people (0-19 years) who are registered with a GP in Gloucestershire.
+We provide a comprehensive range of specialist emotional wellbeing and mental health services for all children and young people aged under 18 who are registered with a GP in Gloucestershire.
 We also have subcontracted partnership working with Teens in Crisis (TiC+)

 Children and Young People Learning Disability Team

 The learning disability team is part of our Children and Young People’s Mental Health Service.
 The team consists of specialist clinicians offering different types of intervention tailored to meet the needs of young people and their families.
 We run on a locality basis and run clinics from each of the special schools.